josuneha/SoftEng/README.md

 `<form action='CategoryUpdate' method='GET'>`

 The action attribute in an HTML form is a parameter that defines where form data should be sent after a user submits it.
-In this case, we will develop a servlet called **CategoryUpdate** that will read the information from the url using **getParameter** function and will updadte the information in the database.
+In this case, we will develop a servlet called **CategoryUpdate** that will read the information from the url using **getParameter** function and will update the information in the database.